 While marijuana may carry a potential for addiction, what about all the alleged benefits from its use?

 There have been a few studies to date that have examined the potential medical benefits of marijuana use.

-Although there appears to be some benefits of its use, most of them revolve around cancer and the dosages are monitored by doctors.
+Although there appear to be some benefits of its use, most of them revolve around cancer and the dosages are monitored by doctors.
 A major issue with medical marijuana is that most users often do not use it under doctor supervision, nor for the proven medical reasons listed in the studies above.
-Since most users take marijuana on their own, the dosage and potency is not monitored like it is under a doctor’s supervision.
+Since most users take marijuana on their own, the dosage and potency are not monitored like it is under a doctor’s supervision.
 In a recent report from NIDA, the average THC content in confiscated marijuana samples in 1990 was just under 4 percent.
 In 2014, this had increased to 12 percent.
-With an increase in unregulated potency, it is hard to say how much THC is in one dose, and due to the different forms of marijuana that can be ingested (edibles, bongs, joints, etc.) it is hard to say what exactly a dose is.
-This leads to tolerance levels increasing dramatically as well as a variety of symptoms of what encompass a “high”.
+With an increase in unregulated potency, it is hard to say how much THC is in one dose, and due to the different forms of marijuana that can be ingested (edibles, bongs, joints, etc.), it is hard to say what exactly a dose is.
+This leads to tolerance levels increasing dramatically as well as a variety of symptoms of what encompasses a “high”.